mosheliv/jetson-nano-object-detection-benchmark/README.md

 Any contributions to the repository are welcome, please create a pull request.

-All expriments were done with the same image, https://ultralytics.com/images/bus.jpg
+All expriments were done with the same image, https://ultralytics.com/images/bus.jpg, same nano with jetpack 4.6 and MAXN power.

 I do not include in this repository mAP results etc, as basically its best to test the models on your own data and see how well it works.